Gibo-Will02/annotations-api/Documentation/SpecificationDocument.md

 # Semester Goals

 ### Minimum viable product
-- Communication between our application and Perusall via Json files.

-### Enhanced Version
 - The system sends and retrieves information from Perusall and saves data about assignments to a database.
 While allowing users to complete Perusall assigned readings.

+### Enhanced Version
+- Along with the minimal requirements, the application will allow professors to query the database and apply sorting to the recieved information.

 # Appendices
 ### Database Diagram